Svoboda's Nickelodeon Tavern and Museum

 Procession of antique cars

-(Photograph courtesy of Art Reblitz.)
+(Photograph courtesy of Al Svoboda.)

 A common sight in the south suburbs of Chicago: Svoboda's procession of old cars in local parades.
 Shown here in 1958 are Al driving the 1921 model T Ford, followed by the EMF, Overland and other old cars.